The 2024 Frontier League Hall of Fame Class

 Special Moment, Unveiling of Baseball’s Best Burger

-When former Gateway Grizzlies general manager Tony Funderburg unveiled Baseball’s Best Burger prior to the 2006 season, the team had no idea how well known the product would become.
+When former Gateway Grizzlies general manager Tony Funderburg unveiled Baseball’s Best Burger prior to the 2006 season, the team had no idea how well-known the product would become.
 The sandwich, which features a thick hamburger with bacon and sharp cheddar cheese served on a grilled Krispy Kreme donut, received national publicity from the moment that it was introduced.
-The first major exposure was in March 2006 when the ESPN flew Tony and media relations director Jeff O’Neill to New York City to appear live on the Cold Pizza morning show to discuss and demonstrate the burger.
+The first major exposure was in March 2006 when ESPN flew Tony and media relations director Jeff O’Neill to New York City to appear live on the Cold Pizza morning show to discuss and demonstrate the burger.
 Later that spring, ESPN.com highlighted the Grizzlies for “the newest taste sensation in minor league baseball.”
 Baseball’s Best Burger has gone on to be featured on The Travel Channel’s Man v.
-Food program, ranked second on Sports Illustrated’s list of Top Minor League Ballpark Foods, was one of the 11 Craziest Ballpark Foods listed in Fortune Magazine, and was the only non-MLB item listed as one of USA Today’s Top 10 Ballpark foods.
+Food program ranked second on Sports Illustrated’s list of Top Minor League Ballpark Foods, was one of the 11 Craziest Ballpark Foods listed in Fortune Magazine, and was the only non-MLB item listed as one of USA Today’s Top 10 Ballpark foods.

-The 2017 Frontier League Hall of Fame Class.
+The 2017 Frontier League Hall of Fame Class

 Chase Burch

 Chase was a great power hitter for the Traverse City Beach Bums from 2010 to 2013.
-One of his most memorable moments was when he had a walk off Grand Slam in the 11th inning in 2013 against the Washington Wild Things.
+One of his most memorable moments was when he had a walk-off Grand Slam in the 11th inning in 2013 against the Washington Wild Things.
 Chase was well known throughout the League for his slow strolls to home plate when he was about to hit.
 In his career, Burch was voted to the All-Star game in 2010, 2012, and 2013.
 Chase holds many Beach Bums Records.
 He was a consistent anchor in their lineup He finished his career with a .283 batting average, runs, and 235 RBI.

 Travis Garcia

 Travis played for the Ohio Valley Redcoats and the Chillicothe Paints from 2005 to 2008.
 In 2005, Travis was named Rookie of the Year and made the post-season All-Star team.
 He dominated in his rookie season when he slashed a .332 batting average with a .532 slugging percentage.
 Travis was the League’s Most Valuable Player in 2007.
 Travis was voted to the All-Star game in all 4 seasons he spent in the Frontier League.
 Garcia currently holds the League record for most doubles.
-In his Frontier League career, Garcia had a .304 batting average with 57 homers, 275 RBI, 256 runs, 42 stolen bases and an outstanding .503 slugging percentage.
+In his Frontier League career, Garcia had a .304 batting average with 57 homers, 275 RBI, 256 runs, 42 stolen bases, and an outstanding .503 slugging percentage.

 Pete Pirman

 When Pete graduated from Eastern Illinois University, he came to the Frontier League and made himself quietly known.
 Pete Played for Evansville in 2002, Richmond in 2003, and Kalamazoo from 2004-2006.
 Pete’s best season in the Frontier League came in 2005.
 He finished the season with a .347 batting average as well as 23 home runs and 35 stolen bases.
 Pete currently shares 2 league records.
-The first is most stolen bases in a game with five.
-The second, is for most RBI in a single season with 100.
+The first is the most stolen bases in a game with five.
+The second is for the most RBIs in a single season with 100.
 His contributions led the Kalamazoo Kings to win the 2005 Frontier League Championship.
 Pete was voted the 2005 Frontier League MVP.

 Gator McBride